 Identification of the total amount and distribution of CH needed to meet the recovery goal was identified as one of the highest priorities by the CSORT in 2007.
 Theoretically, assuming 3,200 ha per breeding territory, and assuming that 250 mature owls equated to 125 breeding pairs, about 400,000 ha of currently suitable habitat would be required (Chutter et al. 2004).
 SOMIT (1997) claimed that SOMP1 afforded management to 363,000 ha of capable (but not suitable) spotted owl habitat and yet the species declined precipitously.
 The Province's presentation of SOMP1 was a misleading oversimplification as capable habitat includes a spectrum of immature young seral forested habitat that is inhospitable to spotted owls.
 This should not have been attributed as beneficial towards spotted owl recovery.
 The same misleading oversimplification was again perpetuated by the Province when describing current management in a 2016 report.
-In the report the Province of British Columbia has protected 305,000 ha of forest for the spotted owl" (Gillis 2016a).
+In the report the Province reported that "As part of the Provincial Government's Spotted Owl Recovery Action Plan, the Province of British Columbia has protected 305,000 ha of forest for the spotted owl" (Gillis 2016a).
 This is not equivalent to protection of 305,000 ha of suitable spotted owl habitat - this distinction may be lost on an uninformed audience - in reality only 66,919 ha (12.5 % of total available currently suitable spotted owl habitat) was afforded protection under SOMP2.